 All nursing prerequisite courses must be completed before admission to the nursing major.
 The clinical nursing sequence can be started with no more than 12 hours of core courses remaining.
 Remaining core courses can be scheduled in the summer.
 Except in special cases, core courses may not be taken with the clinical nursing courses.
 All core courses must be completed before the student enters their final semester of courses leading to graduation.

 - Students who have completed all prerequisites elsewhere should make an appointment to speak with an advisor.

 * A maximum of 65 hours of work may be transferred from a junior or community college.
-The last 33 hours must be taken in residence at Mississippi College.
+A minimum of 12 semester hours must be taken at Mississippi College in the student’s major field and 6 hours in the minor; but not more than 45 semester hours may be transferred for credit towards a bachelor’s degree on a major in any department.
 To avoid any loss of academic credit, it is advisable to first check with a Mississippi College School of Nursing advisor before taking courses at another institution; however, final decision regarding transfer of credit is determined by the Office of the Registrar.